jorgebucaran/fisher/man/man1/fisher-uninstall.md

 ## DESCRIPTION

-Uninstall one or more plugins, by name, URL or local path.
+Uninstall one or more plugins, by name, URL or a local path.
 If no arguments are given, read the standard input.
 This process is the inverse of Install.
 See `fisher help install`.

 Uninstall does not remove any copies of the given plugin in `$fisher_cache`.
 To erase the copy from the cache, use the `--force` option.